Carlos Queiroz: Return to Manchester United

 Following Benfica's approach, and amid rumors of an opening as the Portugal national coach, Ferguson started to push for Queiroz to be his successor as manager at Old Trafford and discouraged any possible suitors from approaching him.
-However, rumours over the summer of 2008 continued to link Queiroz with the Portugal national team managers' role, following the departure of Luiz Felipe Scolari.
+Rumours over the summer of 2008 continued to link Queiroz with the Portugal national team, following the departure of Luiz Felipe Scolari.
 On 11 July 2008, Manchester United agreed to release Queiroz from his contract, and he was appointed manager for the Portugal national team.